 Browse courses to find something that interests you.

-In this course, interdisciplinary researchers will guide you through some of the practical methods and tools you can use to investigate Facebook’s data on you – even if you don’t have an account with them!
+In this taster course, interdisciplinary researchers will guide you through some of the practical methods and tools you can use to investigate Facebook’s data on you – even if you don’t have an account with them!

-For those who want to gain a greater understanding of the data Facebook collects.
+This course is suitable for those who want to gain a greater understanding of the data Facebook collects.